gauravgyal/Flickr-Images/README.md

 Used:

-1. MVP
+1. MVVM
+2. Kotlin
+3. Lifecycle aware components
+4. Android Architecture components
-2. Image Load and Cache
+5. Image Load and Cache
-3. Test cases
+6. Test cases

 Things which can be done better:
-1. Use of Android architecture component (LiveData, ViewHolder)
-2. Better UI and state handling (Network failure, no result screen)
+1. Better UI and state handling (Network failure, no result screen)
-3. More test coverage.
+2. More test coverage.